SamMed05/c-cpp-notes/docs/cpp/variables.md

 Then we can insert every number we want and the program will change result according to the input.

-The power of variables is that they are generic and don't represent just one number, so they can be used in various cases with different values/data each time.
+The power of variables is that they are generic and don't represent just one [magic number](https://en.wikipedia.org/wiki/Magic_number_(programming)), so they can be used in various cases with different values/data each time.

 So when used in a program, that program acquires the possibility to cover multiple cases instead of just one.